-Should You Accept the CAD’s Property Tax Protest Settlement Offer or Go to the ARB Hearing?
-A Texas Homeowner’s Guide
+Should You Accept the CAD’s Settlement Offer or Go to the ARB Hearing?

-If you've filed your property tax protest online, your County Appraisal District (CAD) may respond with a settlement offer—often called "informal offer", "online offer", "iSettle Offer" (depending on your county).
+If you’ve filed your property tax protest online, your County Appraisal District (CAD) may respond with a settlement offer, also called “informal offer”, “online offer”, “iSettle Offer” (Harris County), uFile Offer (Dallas County) or eFile Offer (Travis and other counties).
 But should you accept it, or take your chances at a formal hearing with the Appraisal Review Board (ARB)?

 Here’s how to decide.